 At the 2012 Super Bowl in Indianapolis, she assisted the President & CEO of the local host committee with special media projects.
 She continued to demonstrate her versatility when the White House sought her assistance with press operations during two visits to Cleveland by President Obama.

 Her experience at the New York City Marathon brought one challenge after another.
 In 2012, she managed the ever-changing press operations plan resulting from Hurricane Sandy.
 Two years earlier, she organized a press conference featuring Chilean miner Edison (“The Runner”) Peña, for 200 international media in less than 48 hours.

 In May 2007, with just one week to go before the start of the U.S. Anti-Doping Agency (USADA) v.
 Floyd Landis hearing, Susan was hired to manage press operations for the nine-day arbitration at Pepperdine University.
 This was the first time a USADA hearing was open to the media.
 In just a few days, Susan implemented an accreditation system, created a media policy and organized a media workroom for more than 50 international journalists.

 Throughout her career in sports administration, she has managed public relations and press operations for national governing bodies such as USA Swimming, USA Gymnastics, U.S. Speedskating, USA Cycling, National Archery Association, USA Table Tennis and U.S. Water Polo.

-In 1995, she was Chief of Research for ESPN’s inaugural Extreme Games in Newport, Rhode Island.
-For the 1994 Goodwill Games, she spent five weeks in St. Petersburg, Russia, where she managed press operations for a variety of sports and venues.
-In addition to working for ESPN on several international events, she served as research room manger for NBC at the 1996 Olympics.
+She was Chief of Research for ESPN’s inaugural Extreme Games in Newport, Rhode Island.
+For the Goodwill Games, she spent five weeks in St. Petersburg, Russia, where she managed press operations for a variety of sports and venues.
+In addition to working for ESPN on several international events, she served as research room manger for NBC at the Atlanta Olympics.

 Susan worked as publicist for the Goodwill Games in Seattle, Washington.
 While at TBS, she was promoted to Public Relations Manager for Turner Sports and coordinated publicity efforts for TNT during the World Cup from several cities in Italy.